British Institute of Professional Dog Trainers

 The best compliment to cceg and its team of Instructors is the number of people who enjoy it so much they come for year's and when past members return with new pups.
 (PS and we don't do Facebook, Twitter or any of those other social media things....old fashioned some may call it..I call it freedom of choice....

-always view the most up to date pages don't save to your favorites, clear your 'History' and always click on 'refresh'
+To always view the most up to date pages don't save to your favorites, clear your Historyand always click on refresh or reload

 The winter and sometimes the summer months can prove challenging when holding classes in an outdoor location.